Nosto/wiki-docs/features/indexer/on-7.x.md

 2. Set the `Nosto Product Indexer` mode to `Update by Schedule`.

-3. Verify the message queue consumers `nosto_product_sync.update` and `nosto_product_sync.delete` both running.
+3. Verify that the message queue consumers `nosto_product_sync.update` and `nosto_product_sync.delete` both are running.
 Magento cron should take care of running \(and restarting if needed\) the consumers automatically.
-Cron group name is `consumers`.
+The cron group name is `consumers`.
-For testing purpose our consumer can be started by running `bin/magento queue:consumers:start nosto_product_sync.update &` or `bin/magento queue:consumers:start nosto_product_sync.delete &`
+For testing purposes, our consumers can be started by running `bin/magento queue:consumers:start nosto_product_sync.update &` or `bin/magento queue:consumers:start nosto_product_sync.delete &`
 \(CAUTION!
 The process started by this command will not terminate and restart automatically\)

 4. Check that messages are being published.
-If your Mage2 instance is using MySQL for MQ, the messages can be found in `queue_message` table.
+If your Magento 2 instance is using MySQL for MQ, the messages can be found in `queue_message` table.

 5. Check that the messages are being consumed.
 Magento operation results can be found in `magento_operation` table.
-Check that `magento_operation` has entries with the topic is `nosto_product_sync.update` or `nosto_product_sync.delete`.
+Check that `magento_operation` have entries where the topic is `nosto_product_sync.update` or `nosto_product_sync.delete`.

 6. If you are using MySQL 8 or MariaDB &gt; 10.2.3, you can use the following query to have better visibility on the products that are being sent to Nosto

-* Show products has been sent to Nosto for updating
+* Show products that has been sent to Nosto for update

 ```sql
 SELECT